craigmckeachie/react-course/concepts/02-Elements.md

     > If your editor supports `Emmet` you can use the code snippet `div#root`

 6. Add the following script tag to reference a JavaScript file that we will create in the next step.

     ```diff
     <body>
     <div id="root"></div>
     + <script type="text/javascript" src="/main.jsx"></script>
     </body>
     ```

+    > !
+Be sure that the `main.jsx` script tag's src attribute starts with a `/` or the later router examples will not work properly when you refresh the page.

 7. Create a new file `demos/main.jsx`
 8. Add the following code to `demos/main.jsx`